 I hit a wall in my nutrition education where I felt like the more I learned, the less I actually knew.
 Bombarded with dietary theories, contradicting professional opinions and scientific studies, it took me awhile to become discerning.
 I remember reaching a point about midway through my program where I literally felt like I couldn’t eat food.
 Or drink water.
 Or breath air.
 Everything was poison!
 I was paralyzed and anxious every time I felt hunger.
 And I love food so I was not having it.
 I started tapping into my natural instincts and challenging the influx of information from my own scientific reasoning capacity.

 Since then, I’ve developed compassion for anyone struggling with orthorexia (symptoms of obsessive behavior in pursuit of a healthy diet) and I need to help bring awareness to this issue.
 While my issue was specifically preoccupation with food purity and disease prevention, the majority of us experience food anxiety related to weight control and body image, which can lead to eating disorders.
-So let’s dive into this gem of a catastrophic shit storm that is fully fucking up our society.
+So let’s dive into this gem of a catastrophic sh*t storm that is tearing apart our society.